Cargill/splinter/cli/man/splinter-upgrade.1.md

 **SPLINTER_STATE_DIR**

-: Defines the default state directory for yaml state and SQLite.
+: Defines the default state directory for YAML state and SQLite.
 This is overridden by the `--state-dir` flag

 **SPLINTER_HOME**